Will The Charles Schwab Corporation (SCHW) benefit from Wall Street bulls Calls?

 The Charles Schwab Corporation (SCHW) Insider Activity

-The Charles Schwab Corporation disclosed in a document filed with the SEC on Mar 14 that Ricketts Todd M (Director) bought a total of 10,000 shares of the company’s common stock.
-The trade occurred on Mar 14 and was made at $56.79 per share for $0.57 million.
-Following the transaction, the insider now directly holds 0.23 million shares of the SCHW stock.
+The Charles Schwab Corporation disclosed in a document filed with the SEC on Mar 16 that Goldfarb Mark A (Director) bought a total of 4,000 shares of the company’s common stock.
+The trade occurred on Mar 16 and was made at $58.37 per share for $0.23 million.
+Following the transaction, the insider now directly holds 27017.0 shares of the SCHW stock.

 The Charles Schwab Corporation (SCHW): Who are the competitors?

-The company’s main competitors (and peers) include Blackstone Inc. (BX) that is trading -25.41% down over the past 12 months and Morgan Stanley (MS) that is 5.62% higher over the same period.
-BlackRock Inc. (BLK) is -7.16% down on the 1-year trading charts.
+The company’s main competitors (and peers) include Blackstone Inc. (BX) that is trading -26.55% down over the past 12 months and Morgan Stanley (MS) that is -8.26% lower over the same period.
+BlackRock Inc. (BLK) is -12.91% down on the 1-year trading charts.